Geoarbitrage is short for geographic arbitrage.

 Most people’s default shopping mode is to buy everything in their home country, but I tend to buy expensive things when traveling, with the perks of tax refunds or privacy protection.

-For example, I recently bought a MacBook and phone from Amsterdam, Netherlands, and saved $335.44 simply by a tax refund.
+For example, I bought my MacBook and phone from Amsterdam, Netherlands, and saved $335.44 simply by a tax refund.
 I got the keyboard I needed too.
 Fun fact: The Dutch keyboard is almost the same as the American English one.

 Tax-free shopping is not rocket science.
-Simply ask the store staff for a tax-free form when paying (this is easier to do in big shopping outlets).
+Simply ask the store staff for a tax-free form when paying.
 Keep the receipts and prepare enough time to get the stamps at customs, ideally before check-in.

 Digital Migration

-I used to use a VPN for services that weren't available in my location, but I got to test out more geoarbitrage fun after living in Turkey.
+I used to use a VPN for services that weren't available in my location, but I got to test out more arbitrage fun after living in Türkiye.

 Saving $40+ monthly just by switching locations is doable for most people.
 All you need is a good VPN or a local bank account sometimes.